andrewcooke/choochoo/docs/command-summary.md

 ## no-op

-This is used internally when accessing data in JupyterState or configuring the system at the command line.
+This is used internally when accessing data in Jupyter or configuring the system at the command line.